centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ### **Variant**
 _B2B/B2C_
 Every product in Centra has at least one Variant.
 A variant is typically a color or material of a product.
+For more details, see [Product](#product).

 ### **Voucher**
 _B2B/B2C_
 A voucher is used to give rebates, free shipping, free products etc. to a customer.
 When a voucher is applied, the selection will be updated to reflect changes made by the voucher.
 A voucher can be automatically applied based on certain rules, or a code can be entered.
+For more details, see [Vouchers](https://centra-api-documentation-demo.herokuapp.com/overview/promo#voucher).

 ## **W**

 ### **Warehouse**
 _B2B/B2C_
 A warehouse in Centra is where stock is stored.
 Warehouse is defined by its name and priority.
 Each warehouse can belong to one or more warehouse groups.
 When stock is added, either by importing a CSV or via stock editor, it always needs to be added to one of the warehouses.
-There are no storage locations in Centra.

 ### **Warehouse group**
 _B2B/B2C_